 There are many instances where we might want to share only limited amounts of information from a spreadsheet.
 For example, controlling access to sensitive data with a select number of team members, clients, or customers.
 The only current solution in Google Sheets is to manually copy and paste this select data into another spreadsheet, but this is extremely time-consuming and inefficient.

 Sheetgo offers a new solution for these situations – automatically splitting your data from Google Sheets into multiple sheets.
-Through the add-on, you can transfer specific data from one file to another, all automatically.
-Let’s explore the feature in more detail and a step-by-step on how to split data in Google Sheets using the Sheetgo add-on.
+Through the web app, you can transfer specific data from one file to another, all automatically.
+Let’s explore the feature in more detail and a step-by-step on how to split data in Google Sheets using Sheetgo.

 Why split your data automatically?